laviediu/laviediu.github.io/_posts/2025-11-29-last-breath.md

 it is gone.<br>
 <br>
 My tears run a river but my heart is hollow.<br>
-It does not whisper, talk, nor shout.<br>
+It does not shout, talk, nor whisper.<br>
 <br>
 I run, my bare feet are bleeding.<br>
 The road is red, yet I keep my steps.<br>